 EV plugged/connected: 2 green flashes (CP voltage = 9V)

-EV plugged/connected and EVSE want to start charging: 3 green flashes (CP voltage = PWM +/- 9V)
+EV plugged/connected and EVSE wants to start charging: 3 green flashes (CP voltage = PWM +/- 9V)

 EV charging: blue led flashes 1 or more times, indicating the current power (1 blue flash => less than 1kW, 2 blue flashes => less than 2kW, ...)
 (CP voltage = PWM +/- 6V)

-• Terminal blocks to connect external Up/Down double-pushbutton, if needed, that works as internal UP/DOWN button.
+- Terminal blocks to connect external Up/Down double-pushbutton, if needed, that works with the same function of the internal UP/DOWN button (setting EV Mode).

 How does an EVSE (wallbox) work?

-Although this is a fully tested product, it may be used by technical engineers only for development or demostration.
+Although this is a fully tested and CE-certified product, it may be used by technical engineers only for development or demostration.
 Creasol declines all responsibility for damage to things or people.

 A smart EVSE module:

-6. records all measures to provide nice charts that permit to have a statistic about electric car consumption
+- records all measures to provide nice charts permitting to get statistics about electric car consumption

-With Domoticz, Home Assistant and other opensource controllers, it's also possible to connect the vehicle cloud to get other informations about battery state of charge, odometer, location, speed, ...
+With Domoticz, Home Assistant and other opensource controllers, it's also possible to connect the vehicle cloud (for connected vehicles) to get other informations about battery state of charge, odometer, location, speed, ...

 Charging session starts when

-• GridPower + EVSTARTPOWER < power set by EVMode: for example, setting Solar mode and EVSTARTPOWER=1600W, the charging session starts only if GridPower < -1600W (more than 1600W available from photovoltaic, wind, ...).
+- GridPower + EVSTARTPOWER < power set by EVMode: for example, setting Solar mode and EVSTARTPOWER=1200W, the charging session starts only if GridPower < -1200W (more than 1200W available from photovoltaic, wind, ...).

 Charging session ends if